oneananda/Flagic/README.md

 # Flagic

-Flagic is an open source web application that provides a comprehensive solution for feature flag management and remote configuration.
+Flagic (Flag + Magic = Feature Flag Managment like Magic :) ) is an open source web application that provides a comprehensive solution for feature flag management and remote configuration.
 It offers a centralized dashboard to manage projects, environments, and secure cloud vault integrations, empowering teams to control and roll out features dynamically across various stages of development.

 ## Table of Contents